Male Pattern Baldness (MPB)

 In male pattern baldness, the follicles on the lower back area and on the sides of the head are typically not affected by the DHT hormone.
 Since these areas often continue to grow healthy and plentiful strands of hair, they make it possible for surgical hair transplantation utilizing your own hair follicles.

 Hair loss is a very common condition and there are a number of causes that have been associated with it in addition to genetic factors.
 These include iron deficiencies, protein deficiencies, severe and/or chronic illnesses, certain medications, and even damage caused by improper hair care.
-The good news is, there are treatments available from Dr. Arocha that can effectively restore lost hair and help you feel more confident about your appearance.
+The good news is, there is an early male pattern baldness treatment available from Dr. Arocha that can effectively restore lost hair and help you feel more confident about your appearance.

 If you would like more information on hair replacement options, or if you would like to schedule a complimentary consultation with Dr. Arocha, please contact us today.